-Refurbishment work at Ingestre Orangery site has now started in earnest.
+Refurbishment work at Ingestre Orangery site has now been completed.

 Another layer of history for The Charterhouse in Coventry has been confirmed by the Heritage Lottery Fund’s allocation of £4.3 million in funding.

 It is with great sadness that PCPT have learnt that Peter Troy, former partner and director of Phillips Cutler Phillips Troy and thence PCPT, has passed away.
 All our commiserations go to his wife and family.

 PCPT Architects continues its involvement with the newly crowned City of Culture 2021.

 No. 22-24 Vittoria Street is an original Birmingham House from 1827.

 Calthorpe Estates have been granted planning permission for a bold approach within a conservation area at 43a Calthorpe Road in Birmingham.